 - Be Professional. - " Dress professionally. - " Be a responsible and reliable intern.
-See orientation slides and/or pre-boarding module for examples. - Be a self-starter. - " Figure out what needs to be done and do it. - " Take initiative when you can; ask for guidance if you are uncertain. - Have a set schedule with your client and report to work when scheduled. - " Make sure you know what to do when you arrive at work and how to log your hours.
-In the Internship office we will have a swipe in/out system.
+See Pre-Boarding Module for examples. - Be a self-starter. - " Figure out what needs to be done and do it. - " Take initiative when you can; ask for guidance if you are uncertain. - Have a set schedule with your client and report to work when scheduled. - " Make sure you know what to do when you arrive at work and how to log your hours.
 Your client might require something different or might have you check-in each time you come in for a shift. - " Develop a schedule that contains the hours you plan to work on your internship each week.
 This schedule should work with your class schedule, as well as any other obligations, and total 10-15 hours per week, most of which must take place during normal business hours.
 This schedule should be the same from week to week.
-(Please see the FAO section for how to create such a schedule). - " Give advance notice if you cannot make your hours due to sickness, an exam, or for any other reason.
-Email both your client and the atlas-internships mailbox to let us know that you will not accomplish your scheduled hours that day. - " When requesting days off, give notification at least 3 business days in advance. - Keep supervisor informed on what you are working on. - " Use Timecard and Status reports to communicate your working time as well as what you are working on.
+(Please see the FAQ section for how to create such a schedule). - " Give advance notice if you cannot make your hours due to sickness, an exam, or for any other reason.
+Email both your client and the atlas-internships mailbox to let us know that you will not accomplish your scheduled hours that day. - " When requesting days off, give notification at least 3 business days in advance. - Keep supervisor informed on what you are working on.